arvvoid/plugin.video.hbogoeu/README.md

 Simple, great Kodi add-on to access HBO® Go Europe content (http://hbogo.eu) from Kodi Media Center (http://kodi.tv).

 Important, HBO® Go must be paid for!!!
 You need a valid HBO® Go account for the add-on to work!
-Register on the official HBO® Go website http://hbogo.eu
+Register on the official HBO® Go website for your region

 This add-on covers HBO Go Eu, HBO Spain, HBO Nordic regions atm, 18 countries:
 * Bosnia and Herzegovina